Radar in World War II: Germany

-Germany has a long heritage of using electromagnetic waves for detecting objects.
+By the time the war started, Germany had a long heritage of using electromagnetic waves for detecting objects.
 In 1888, Heinrich Hertz, who first demonstrated the existence of these waves, also noted that they, like light, were reflected by metal surfaces.
 In 1904, Christian Hülsmeyer obtained German and foreign patents for an apparatus, the Telemobilskop, using a spark gap transmitter that could detect ships and prevent collisions; this is often cited as the first radar, but, without directly providing range, it does not qualify for this classification.
 With the advent of the radio tube and electronics, other detection-only systems were developed, but all used continuous waves and could not measure distance.

 In 1933, physicist Rudolf Kühnhold, Scientific Director at the Kriegsmarine (German Navy) Nachrichtenmittel-Versuchsanstalt (NVA) (Signals Research Establishment) in Kiel, initiated experiments in the microwave region to measure the distance to a target.
 For the transmitter, he obtained assistance from two radio amateur operators, Paul-Günther Erbslöh and Hans-Karl Freiherr von Willisen.
 In January 1934, they formed at Berlin-Oberschöneweide the company Gesellschaft für Elektroakustische und Mechanische Apparate (GEMA) for this work.

 Development of a Funkmessgerät für Untersuchung (radio measuring device for reconnaissance) soon began in earnest at GEMA.
 Hans Hollmann and Theodor Schultes, both affiliated with the prestigious Heinrich Hertz Institute in Berlin, were added as consultants.
 The first development was a continuous-wave apparatus using Doppler-beat interference for detection.
 Kühnhold then shifted the GEMA work to a pulse-modulated system.

 Using a 50 cm (600 MHz) magnetron from Philips, their first transmitter was modulated with 2-μs pulses at a pulse repetition frequency (PRF) of 2000 Hz.
 The transmitting antenna was an array of 10 pairs of dipoles with a reflecting mesh, and the receiving antenna had three pairs of dipoles and incorporated lobe switching.
 The wide-band regenerative receiver used an RCA 955 acorn triode.
 A blocking device (a duplexer), shut the receiver input when the transmitter pulsed.
 A Braun tube was used for displaying the range.
 It was first tested during May 1935 at the NVA site (from 1939 on: Nachrichten-Versuchskommando(NVK) (signals research command)) Pelzerhaken at the Bay of Lübeck near Neustadt in Holstein, detecting returns from woods across the bay at a range of 15 km (9.3 mi).
 In Germany, Kühnhold is often called the "Father of radar".